inaam-ul-haq/install-laravel-8-with-roles-and-permissions/README.md

-# Steps to setup Laravel 8 Application with Roles and Auth
+# install laravel 8 with roles and permissions
 In this Repository you will get complete laravel 8 application with roles and auth. you can clone this repository and boom you setup your laravel application.

 ## System Requirements